danirisdiandita/Jupyter-Docker/README.md

-# Deploying our own Jupyter Notebook from Docker
+# Deploying you own Jupyter Notebook using Docker

 ## Jupyter Notebook